phetsims/phet-info/doc/phet-software-design-patterns.md

 #### TODO: Questions/Comments/Concerns:
 - Should we investigate an alternative solution to circular dependencies (search for "Circular dependency" for use cases)?
-    - Perhaps a minimum of two devs should sign off/review before intentional circular dependency implementations?
+    - Perhaps a minimum of two devs should sign off/review before implementing intentional circular dependencies?
     - Maybe use [npm circular-dependency-plugin](https://www.npmjs.com/package/circular-dependency-plugin)?
 - Is a "package"  considered a collection of modules by PhET standards
 - Is "type" the best word to use for the modules types subsection?